keboola/connection-docs/extractors/social/instagram/index.md

 ## Create New Configuration
 Before you begin, make sure you have a Facebook page, a role on that page, and an Instagram account.
-The Facebook page needs to be [connected to an Instagram Business Account](https://developers.facebook.com/docs/instagram-api/getting-started#connect).
+The Facebook page needs to be [connected to the Instagram Business Account](https://developers.facebook.com/docs/instagram-api/getting-started#connect).

 Find Instagram in the **Extractors** section, create a new configuration and name it.
 It can be renamed any time.